 All of Kirpal and Bani’s money had gone to finding a cure, but nothing had worked.
 Their money practically gone, the family had barely enough to survive.
 On top of it all, the roof of their house was flimsy, making worrying sounds in the night and leaking during rainy season.

-One year found those two goats turning into 12.
+One year found those two goats turning 12.
 Kirpal was able to sell six, taking the money to buy thin sheets of cement to finally fix their leaky roof.
 It was also enough to pay school fees for their four children and buy enough food.

 Alleviating Poverty, One Family at a Time